devbydaylight/redis/notes.md

 ## configuring replication between 2 nodes

 ## replication theory
+Redis replication has 3 critical components to the system:
+1. Master keeps replica updated by sending stream of commands to it to keep track of changes made to the dataset on master (e.g. writes, key expiration/eviction).
+2. In situations when replica loses connection to master a reconnection is established to continue replicating with partial resync and attempt to retrieve lost commands during connection issues.
+3. If partial resync isn't possible, replica asks for full resync which involves master taking snapshot (backup??) of its data and sending to replica.
+Then sending commands via the stream for new changes made to dataset.

+There is support for both asynchronous and synchronous replication.
+By default asynchronous is in place and the replica periodically checks in with the master to confirm the amount of data that has been sent.
 ## redis configuration
 Can call redis server using 'redis-server' command with no additional arguments to use default configuration file.
 The template for redis config file can be found in the redis-stable root directory (e.g. ~/redis-stable/redis.conf).
 ```